MichalKacprzak99/spotify-roomers/README.md

 * skip or vote to skip a song, depends on room settings( Spotify Premium required)
 ## New things learned
 * Django - basics of new framework
+* How to connect Django with React
-* material-ui
+* pros and cons of material-ui
 * how to use useEffect with interval
 * how to integrate an app with SpotifyAPI
-## TODO
+## Further development
+After completing the tutorial, I plan to develop this project further.
+I want to focus primarily on:
-* add default view when no song is played
+- [x] add default view when no song is played
-* add notification when user can't pause/start/skip song
+- [x] add notification when user can't pause/start/skip song :
-* add tests
+- [ ] add tests
-* host app on e.g. heroku
+- [ ] host app on e.g. heroku
-* improve website view
+- [ ] improve website view